shyam2511/shyam2511/README.md

 - 💼 Backlend Engineer at [Oracle](http://oracle.com/)

-- ❤️ I love working on anything related to AI, and building fun experiments on agentic Apps
+- ❤️ I love working on anything related to AI, and building fun applications while experimenting on Agentic AI and LLMs